Delgan/loguru/docs/resources/migration.rst

 While calling standard logging function, you can pass ``exc_info`` as an argument to add stacktrace to the message.
 Instead of that, you should use the |opt| method with ``exception`` parameter, replacing ``logger.debug("Debug error:", exc_info=True)`` with ``logger.opt(exception=True).debug("Debug error:")``.

 The formatted exception will include the whole stacktrace and variables.
-To prevent that, make sure to use ``backtrace=False`` while adding your sink.
+To prevent that, make sure to use ``backtrace=False`` and ``diagnose=False`` while adding your sink.

 Replacing ``extra`` argument and ``LoggerAdapter`` objects